virtualstaticvoid/heroku-buildpack-r/README.md

 This buildpack can be used in conjunction with other supported language stacks on Heroku by using the [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack.

-See the example [test application](heroku-buildpack-r/tree/master/test) application, which shows how to use R from a Ruby Sinatra application.
+See the example [test applications](heroku-buildpack-r/tree/master/test) which show how to use R from the console and a simple Ruby application.

 ## R Binaries
 The binaries used by the buildpack are for R 2.15.1, and are hosted